 - Pain, numbness, and muscle weakness especially in the beginning or end of the day

 - Tenderness in your lower, middle, or upper back region

-- Discomfort when leaning forwards or backwards
+- Discomfort when leaning forwards or backward

 - For lumbar facet syndrome: you may experience back pain radiating down to the back of your legs or buttock areas

 - For cervical facet syndrome: you may experience neck pain radiating down to your shoulders or arms

 - Headaches located behind your eyes or ringing in your ears